Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Figure captions

-Plot of the reduced mean rate of dissipation $\mathcal{D}_{red}(s)$ as a function of scale number $s$ for the swimmer with with $\rho_0=\rho$ for the dipole-quadrupole swimmer of Fig. 1 (solid curve), for the swimmer with stroke Eq.
-(6.7) (long dashes), and for the swimmer with stroke Eq.
-(6.9) (short dashes).
+Plot of the reduced mean rate of dissipation $\mathcal{D}_{red}(s)$ as a function of scale number $s$ for the swimmer with $\rho_0=\rho$ for the dipole-quadrupole swimmer of Fig. 2 (solid curve), for the swimmer with stroke (6.11) (long dashes), and for the swimmer with stroke (6.13) (short dashes).